xiao-ai/GoHiking/readme.txt

 then it will redirect user to login page.

 When click the trail name, it will go to the trail infomation page.
-User can review the trail location, trail photos and trail attributes in this page.
+User can review the trail location, trail photos trail attributes in this page.
+Besides, there is also weather forcast for the next following 5 days for user.

 *** User Profile